 What this means for Palantir investors?

 It is clear that analysts are practising caution on Palantir’s current valuation.
 However the spread of both bullish and bearish ratings is a product of the company only trading for a short period of time.
 Furthermore, we are likely to see more coverage from larger institutions throughout this year.
-However, from the targets we have we can conclude that in recent months analysts have lowered their targets with concerns surrounding Government reliance on revenue.
+However, from the targets we have we can conclude that in recent months analysts have lowered their targets with concerns surrounding reliance on Government generated contracts/revenue.

 Palantir Revenue forecasts for 2021